spellbook/spellbook-archive/README.md

 Namespaces
 ----------

 `compendium/spellbook.coffee` sets up the namespaces for the application.
-Be sure to change this file and namespaces to the name of _your_ application.
+Be sure to change this file (and the namespaces) to the name of _your_ application.

 Globals
 -------